When you realise you can no longer bear your own lack of self-worth, and make a promise to yourself to do something proactive about it.

 I had known for some time, of course, that I had self-worth issues.
 I mean, while my confidence was functioning at a far from optimum level, there was nothing wrong with my intellect.
 My masks were landsliding even to myself and it's not called the "bleeding obvious" for nothing.
 What can I say - denial has its own comforts, likewise self-sabotage.

-And yes, I still find myself asking of myself at times: is this really a good idea, to be putting out into the world at large admissions of such great white impediments and fears?
+And yes, I still find myself asking of myself at times: is this really a good idea, to be putting out into the world at large admissions of such great white impediments?
 Or... should I just continue to be ashamed of who I was / am?

-Then I quickly interject this inner critic self because, quite frankly, BOLLOCKS TO THAT.
+Then I quickly interject this inner critic self-talk bullshit because, quite frankly, BOLLOCKS TO THAT.
 I'm no longer interested in anything where putting myself down is involved.

 Since that day, over time of repatriation back to myself …I have, and continue to, learn so much (including how to annihilate headlice reappearances quickly, naturally & with much gusto!) re how to help build myself up.
-To explore different ways of truly empowering myself, and the results thereof.
+To explore different ways of true self-empowerment, and the results thereof.

 We are all worthy, we all matter.
 We can all make change for ourselves.
-I'm here to encourage & hold space for you if you would find this helpful xx
+I'm here to encourage & hold space for that and for you should you ever find it helpful.